kkhawk20/CPSC393/README.md

 # CPSC393
 ### This repository contains the homework assignments for CPSC 393 - Machine Learning at Chapman University.
-The course is taught by Dr. Chelsea Parlett.
+### The course is taught by Dr. Chelsea Parlett.
+### Taken Spring 2024

 * HW1 : Support Vector Machines